hsnetzer/DailyNews/README.md

 ## Caveats

-- When you exceed the API's rate limit, fetching articles fails silently in the current implementation.
+- When you exceed the API's rate limit, fetching articles fails without a very descriptive message.

 ## Hypothetical TODO